-- 7.1.
-Clydeport has very major concerns about the conclusions that ORR draws from various works of analysis into the rail freight market, and especially into the market of rail haulage of coal for the electricity supply industry.
-Comments on the NERA report have already been submitted to ORR, but are included for completeness in the answer to question 6.83 below. - 7.2.
-The MDST Stage 2 Report was published after the consultation document, and is referenced several times in this response, as it more than amply illustrates Clydeport's concerns.
-Analysis of this nature can never fully reflect the complexities of the market.
+7.1.
+CoalImp has major concerns about the conclusions that ORR draws from various works of analysis into the rail freight market, and especially into the market of rail haulage of coal for the electricity supply industry.
+Comments on the NERA report have already been submitted to ORR, but are included for completeness in the answer to question 6.83 below.

+- 7.2.
+The MDST Stage 2 Report was published after the consultation document, and is referenced several times in this response, as it amply illustrates CoalImp's concerns.
+Analysis of this nature is necessarily something of a 'blunt instrument' as the modelling can never fully reflect the complexities of the market.
 In the case of the MDST Stage 2 Report, the quality considerations which can drive supply patterns are not considered (e.g. sulphur and NOx); nor are the influences of long-term contracts for supply, port capacity or haulage taken into account.
 The constraints as to which size of vessel can be handled at which port are also ignored. - 7.3.
-The most significant flaw in the MDST analysis is the assumption that mine outputs are elastic, but the fact that they generally are not, makes the consequences of the modelling output even more draconian.
+Probably the most significant flaw in the MDST analysis is the assumption that mine outputs are elastic, but the fact that they generally are not, makes the consequences of the modelling output even more draconian.
 Mines generally have to operate as close to their maximum capacity as they are able, to remain viable.
-A 24% loss in market for Ayrshire opencast mines could simply not be absorbed; equally it would not be practical for English deep mines to ramp up output to capture market share lost by Scottish mines, as suggested by the report; either the market would shrink or UK output would be replaced by more imports, not through Hunterston, but Immingham, a further knock effect of a distorted market. - 7.4.
-Clydeport believes that the MDST Stage 2 Report well illustrates our concerns.
-Conclusions that entail a 24% loss in business for one of the UK's principle coal-producing regions, or a major port (Hunterston) having to "drop out of the English power station market as the impact of such a drop (in charges) would exceed its current revenues" are simply breathtaking. - 7.5.
+A 24% loss in market for Ayrshire opencast mines could simply not be absorbed; equally it would not be practical for English deep mines to ramp up output to capture market share lost by Scottish mines, as suggested by the report; either the market would shrink or UK output would be replaced by more imports. - 7.4.
+Despite these flaws, Coalimp believes that the MDST Stage 2 Report well illustrates CoalImp's concerns.
+Conclusions that entail a 24% loss in business for one of the UK's principle coal-producing regions, or a major port having to "drop out of the English power station market as the impact of such a drop (in charges) would exceed its current revenues" are simply breathtaking. - 7.5.
 In both the NERA and MDST reports the almost casual references to biomass (especially about subsidies) and the future investment decisions of generators (and others) appear to be highly subjective, with little demonstrative evidence to support the statements.
 The implication by NERA that DECC may pay more subsidies to cover increased TACs is naïve, especially when considering that the recent DECC announcement on ROC's has resulted in a reduced level of subsidy to those indicated during the consultation process.
 The reduced co-firing ROC level makes biomass investment decisions even more marginal, and uncertainty over track access charges for biomass could be final straw.
-The use of 2011 biomass burn capabilities to justify a statement that biomass usually makes up only a small proportion of fuel burned is extraordinary, when the study relates to the post April 2014 Track Access regime.
+The use of 2011 biomass burn capabilities to justify a statement that 'biomass usually makes up only a small proportion of fuel burned' is extraordinary, when the study relates to the post April 2014 Track Access regime.
 The impact of the ROC banding review and the potential major increase in co-firing or full conversion has major implications for port and rail capacities and future investment decisions.
 Regulatory uncertainty on track access charges for biomass will undermine Government energy and climate change objectives.